Last Updated on September 7, 2023 by Rebecca Lake

 A debt inventory is a listing of your debts.
 To create a debt inventory, you’ll make a list of:

 After creating your debt inventory, you’ll have one big number showing the total amount owed.
-That number can be overwhelming.
+That number can be overwhelming but don’t let it deter you.

-But it’s important to know how big of a challenge you’re taking on to pay down debt on a paycheck-to-paycheck budget.
+It’s good to know how big of a challenge you’re taking as you focus on how to pay down debt when living paycheck to paycheck.

 Looking for a simple money management tool?
 Empower makes it easy to track spending, saving, investing, and budgeting in one place so you can tackle your financial goals!